 If you're in a lot of pain, your doctor may inject steroid medicine into the area.

 If your doctor suggests removing the calcium deposit, you have a few options:

 - A specialist can numb the area and use ultrasound imaging to guide needles to the deposit.
 The deposit is loosened, and most of it is sucked out with the needle.
 Your body may absorb some of the rest of the calcium.

-- Shock wave therapy uses sound waves from outside your shoulder focused on the calcium deposit.
-The sound waves break up the deposit.
+- Shock wave therapy can be done.
+The doctor uses a device to focus sound waves on the calcium deposit.
+No anesthesia or incisions are needed.
+The sound waves travel through your skin to the calcium deposit and break it up.
 Your body may then absorb some of the calcium.

 - The calcium deposits can be removed with an arthroscopic surgery called debridement (say "dih-BREED-munt").

 Other Works Consulted